 SLA and error documentation

-Reliable API integration is built not only on speed, but also on the predictability of crash behavior.
-We provide complete error code documentation and a Service Level Agreement (SLA) guarantee so that each partner knows what to expect from the system in any environment.
+Reliable API integration is built not only on speed, but also on predictability of crash behavior.
+We provide complete documentation on error codes and SLA (Service Level Agreement) guarantees so that each partner knows what to expect from the system in any conditions.

 This helps plan architecture, write robust code, and trust integration even in critical scenarios.